abhinpai/pai-portfolio/docs/javascript/modules/m2_object.md

 console.log(myHero); // hero: "Thor" }
 ```

-If you see above sample code, if i change cloned object even the original object get affected this is because of both object is referring to the same address in the memory, even if we loop through and put property into the item will not solve our problem
+If you see above sample code, if I change cloned object even the original object gets affected this is because of both object is referring to the same address in the memory, even if we loop through and put property into the item will not solve our problem

 :::info Object Behavior
   1. A loop that copies each property to a new object would only copy enumerable properties on the object.
 Enumerable properties are properties that will show up in `for` loops and `Object.keys`.

   2. The copied object has a new `Object.prototype` method, which is not what you want when you copy an object.

-  3. If your object has a property that is an object, your copied object will actually refer to the original instead of creating an actual copy.
+  3. If your object has a property that is an object, your copied object will refer to the original instead of creating an actual copy.
 This means that if you change that nested object in the copied object, the original gets changed as well.
   4. Any property descriptors are not copied.
 If you set things like `configurable` or `writable` to `false`, the property descriptors in the copied object will default to `true`.
 :::

-to avoid that we have multiple solution those are like below
+to avoid that we have multiple solutions those are like below

 #### 🔸 Object.assign
 new static method on the Object constructor: Object.assign.
-This new method allows to easily copy values from one object to another.
+This new method allows us to easily copy values from one object to another.

 ```js
 let marvelHero = { name: "Captain America" };